asdaa0/HWIDGEN-SRC/README.md

 # HWIDGEN Souce Code

-This project provides the source code of the popular HWIDGEN Windows activation "tool" which basically is an AutoHotKey script compiled into an .exe binary.
+This project provides the source code of the popular HWIDGEN Windows activation "tool" which basically is only an AutoHotKey script compiled into an .exe binary.

 ## Discussion